8 Import Data

-You can quickly access your custom import theme from the File: Recent Imports menu item.
-You can also use the File: Import: Customize... menu to open the Import Menu Customization dialog box where you can select and add User Themes to the File: Import menu.
+You can quickly load your custom import theme from the list at the bottom of the Data menu.
+You can also use the Data: Import from File: Add/Remove File Types ... menu to open the Import Menu Customization dialog box where you can select and add User Themes to the Data: Import From File menu.

 Files with an optional header section followed by a sequential binary structure, can be imported using the Origin Import Wizard (

 If the binary file format is commonly used in your field of work, please contact your Origin representative so we can consider adding support for such files in future versions.